-So, picture this: You’ve got a gym membership auto-deducting from your Chime account every month, and you’re pretty sure there’s enough cash to cover it.
-But then—bam—you’re hit with a surprise: the payment bounces, and you’re wondering, “Wait, Does Chime notify you ACH debit shortfall?”
+Ever had a bill like a gym membership try to pull from your Chime account, only to bounce?
+You’re not alone wondering if Chime warns you about ACH debit shortfalls.
 It’s an honest question buzzing around Reddit, and honestly, it’s something we all want to know when our bank balance is skating on thin ice.
 Let’s dig into this, chat about what Chime does (or doesn’t), and figure out how to stay ahead of those sneaky ACH debits.

 What’s an ACH Debit Anyway?